boytchev/mannequin.js/docs/index.md

 methods have an optional second parameter for direction, which could be either `LEFT` or `RIGHT`.

+To animate a figure define a function called `animate(t)`, where `t` is set by mannequin.js with the current time (in 0.1 seconds).
+Then inside thisfunction set the position of the body part in respect to the time `t`.

 ###### Head

 The head has three methods of moving.
-Nodding move the chin up and down.
+Method `nod(t)` moves the chin up and down.
+See live demons of head's [nod](example-head-nod.html), turn and tilt.

 November, 2020